Drug Offenses in Connecticut

 The Connecticut legislature has taken a firm stance in the fight to eliminate the possession, sales, and trafficking of controlled substances.
 Criminal penalties, even for first-time offenders, can be severe, and can leave a permanent stain on your record.
 As such, it is all the more important to obtain counsel who has the experience and the know-how to provide an effective legal defense against the charges faced.

 To be convicted of illegal possession of a controlled substance, an individual must not only intentionally exercise dominion or control over it, but also know of the substance’s nature, character, and presence.
-Intent is often very difficult to discern in any criminal matter absent a confession, so a jury may consider circumstantial evidence, as well as reasonable inferences that they draw from such evidence, in determining whether these three elements are established in a criminal prosecution.
+The intent is often very difficult to discern in any criminal matter absent a confession, so a jury may consider circumstantial evidence, as well as reasonable inferences that they draw from such evidence, in determining whether these three elements are established in criminal prosecution.

 However, an individual need not be found with a controlled substance on his person to be charged and convicted.
 Rather, the State may proceed on a theory called constructive possession, arguing that the defendant was in the position of knowingly and intentionally exercising control over the controlled substance.
 However, an inference of possession cannot be made strictly on the basis of the defendant’s presence near the illegal substance.
 There must be evidence that actually connects him or her to the contraband.

 How a constructive possession case proceeds and the evidentiary requirements will depend on whether or not the defendant had exclusive possession of the premises where the illegal substance or drug was located by police:

 - If the defendant has exclusive control, a jury may reasonably infer that he or she knew about the presence and character of the illegal substance, and thus had control over it.